haltaf19/210-Stock-Project/README.md

 - Another issue I found was that there was too much cohesion in my StockTable class - I was creating two distinct tables with somewhat different information.
 As a result, I decided to create an interface called Stock Table and had both MarketStocks and OwnedStocks implement the method "display market stocks"
-- Class hierarchy can be found in the data folder.
-The PDF is titled "UML Diagram"